-19.7.5 Using the mapping
+21.7.5 Using the mapping

 Due to the integrated nature of CLC Main Workbench it is easy to use the consensus sequences as input for additional analyses.
+If you wish to extract the consensus sequence for further use, use the Extract Consensus Sequence tool (see section 21.10).